 I am currently a DPhil student in Political Theory.
-My project is situated around the ethics of racialized subjectivation in rigid racial hierarchies like that of the United States.
-Combatting racism and identifying its harms involves explaining how racialized subjectivities are formed, or deformed, by their constitution under certain structural and ideological conditions.
+My project is situated around the ethics of racialised subjectivation in rigid racial hierarchies like that of the United States.
+Combatting racism and identifying its harms involves explaining how racialised subjectivities are formed, or deformed, by their constitution under certain structural and ideological conditions.
 In particular, I am looking at how normative political theory ought to approach the ethical and political problems posed by these ongoing practices of racial stratification.
 More broadly, I am interested in Cultural Studies, particularly the work of Stuart Hall and the Birmingham School; feminist theories; theories of ideology and knowledge production; and continental philosophies of the self and Other.

 Before coming to Oxford, I completed my MA in Moral, Legal and Political Philosophy at the Queen's University - Belfast and my BA in Cultural Studies and History at the University of North Carolina at Chapel Hill.

 I have run tutorials in Marx and Marxism; Political Sociology; Political Thought from Bentham to Weber; and Introduction to the Theory and Practice of Politics.
 I have also supervised undergraduate dissertation projects.